 Follow the same steps, when you are sharing a video from sites such as Vimeo.

 Now go back to your own site, go to the TEXT TAB and add this link in a place you find the most suitable.

 Note that the link you have copied is an HTML code, so you need to add it in Text Tab, and not in Visual Tab.

 You can always change the size of the video.

 You can do this by entering new dimensions in the Text Tab, but be careful do not disturb the proportion of the video.

 Finally, don’t forget to save changes.
-Click ‘Update’ button.
+Click the ‘Update’ button.

 Step 7: Adding categories and tags

 Tags and categories help in grouping your content.
-They make your content orderly, which help your readers with finding articles they consider to be interesting.
+They make your content orderly, which helps your readers with finding articles they consider to be interesting.